imskm/kore-doc/api/tasks.md

 | length | The maximum number of bytes that *out* can hold. |

 ### Returns
-Returns the number of original bytes from the message, if this is larger then the *length* parameter then truncation has occurred.
+Returns the number of original bytes from the message, if this is larger than the *length* parameter then truncation has occurred.

 ---